fujun0406/enteric_viruses/README.md

 <em>Table 3: Correlation of severe disease, by single or multiple virus illnesses.
 (CI: confidence interval and OR: Odds ratio for multiple virus illnesses compared with single virus illnesses)</em>

 ## Conclusion
+To conclude despite the fact that no prior knowledge about the distribution, the Bayesian mixed effects model still provide many information about the significance and important risk factors for each infection groups.
+But we cannot test the accuracy about this statistical model because it might difficult to give an interpretation by the clinical doctor.
+For the disease severity, the logistic regression models give many clues about the impact of clinical diseases toward infected single virus and multiple viruses.

+As far as for future research, when we include more patients and their information into dataset, an interesting prospect will be check the accuracy or building a spatial model.
+Finally, it would also be important to check if AEIs is influenced by regional parameters or socio environmental factors.